-There can be no assurance that compliance with these laws and regulations or changes thereto or the cost of rehabilitation of site operations or the failure to obtain necessary permits, approvals or prospecting or mining rights or successful challenges to the grant of such permits, approvals and rights will not adversely affect the results of operations or the financial condition of the Combined Group.
+There can be no assurance that compliance with these laws and regulations or changes thereto or the cost of rehabilitation of site operations or the failure to obtain necessary permits, approvals or prospecting or mining rights or successful challenges to the grant of such permits, approvals and rights will not adversely affect the results of operations or the financial condition of Wah Nam International or the Combined Group.

-(d) Health and safety
+(e) Health and safety

 The businesses of Wah Nam International, Brockman Resources and FerrAus are subject to strict health and safety laws and regulations.
-The Combined Group may become liable for past and current conduct of Wah Nam International, Brockman Resources and FerrAus which violates such laws and regulations.
+The Combined Group may become liable for past and current conduct of Wah Nam International, Brockman Resources and/or FerrAus which violates such laws and regulations.
 Penalties for breaching health and safety laws can be significant and include criminal penalties.
-Victims of workplace accidents may also commence civil proceedings against the Combined Group.
-These events might not be insured by the Combined Group or may be uninsurable.
+Victims of workplace accidents may also commence civil proceedings against Wah Nam International or the Combined Group.
+These events might not be insured by Wah Nam International or the Combined Group or may be uninsurable.

-In addition, any changes in health and safety laws and regulations may increase compliance costs for the Combined Group.
-Such an event would negatively impact the financial results of the Combined Group.
+In addition, any changes in health and safety laws and regulations may increase compliance costs for Wah Nam International or the Combined Group.
+Such an event would negatively impact the financial results of Wah Nam International or the Combined Group.